jxmot/github-feeds/README.md

 The solution is simple... get the data *in the background* and limit the number of API hits.
 The data is saved and when a visitor arrives to view it the saved data is used and *not* the API.

 To achieve this CRON and a *shell script* are used.
-I set up CRON to run periodically (*every 15 to 5 to 30 minutes*) and execute a script:
+I set up CRON to run periodically (*every 5 to 30 minutes*) and execute a script:

 **gfscripts/getghdata-cron.sh:**
 ```bash